 With lower risk, speed to market, and flexible pricing, food entrepreneurs are choosing to start their business in commissary kitchens.

-If you’re ready to start your food business today, but unsure what you can expect to find in a commissary.
-In this article, we’ll help you understand the kind of equipment you may find in a shared kitchen space.
+If you’re ready to start your food business today, but unsure of what you can expect to find in a commissary, this article will help you understand the kind of equipment we offer in our shared kitchen spaces.

 Whether it’s folding hundreds of dumplings or packaging orders for your ghost kitchen it all relies on the single most used piece of equipment: tables.

-A few extra dollars could potentially save you hundreds in labour costs, replacement costs or personal damages.
+A few extra dollars could potentially save you hundreds in labour costs, replacement expenses or personal damages.

 Cooking equipment can vary based on your needs, but having access to a wide variety of commercial kitchen equipment will let you experiment with different concepts or provide a resource to scale your current production.